-Employment in health care and social assistance is projected to grow by 301,000 (or 15.8%) over the five years to November 2026.
-A psychology qualification prepares you for a range of careers in this fast growing sector, ensuring you will graduate in demand and job-ready.
+Employment in health care and social assistance is projected to grow by over half a million jobs by 2033.1 A psychology qualification prepares you for a range of careers in this fast growing sector, ensuring you will graduate in demand and job-ready.

-1 2021 Employment Projections - for the five years to
+1 2023 Employment Projections - for the ten years to 2033, Jobs and Skills Australia.